plan-systems/design-docs/proof-of-correctness.md

-Securityexploitation# Proof of Correctness for PLAN
+ # Proof of Correctness for PLAN

 ```
          P urposeful